samir-adh/bytetorrent/notes.md

 Then for each piece it sends the next available PC to get it if no PC is available skip to the next piece Once a PC has finished it returns it to the TC which will write it on the disk

+Another approach :
+TC creates an array for which each element contains the state of the corresponding piece, the it spawns the PC instances which will try to download a piece from this array depending of the ones available from their peers

 for now our most important problem is to download a piece from a peer, block by block so let's start with this.